socialtables/saml-protocol/README.md

 - response validation
 - metadata generation and ingestion for both parties
 - POST and REDIRECT protocol bindings
+- both service and identity provider constructs, so you can test your implementation!

 ## Compatibility
 Node 4+; Makes use of numerous ES6 features.